Peugeot 309: End of production

-Towards the end of 1992, production of the 309 began to wind down in anticipation for the launch of the new Peugeot 306, returning Peugeot to their normal numbering scheme.
+Towards the end of 1992, production of the 309 began to wind down in anticipation of the launch of the new Peugeot 306, returning Peugeot to their normal numbering scheme.
 In July 1993, the 309 lineup was severely reduced and only the two Vital (petrol or diesel) models remained on sale until December.
 In total, 1,635,132 Peugeot 309s were built between 1985 and 1993.
 18,262 of these were the GTi model, and 5,896 were GTi 16.

 As of 2018, only 481 Peugeot 309s remained on the roads in the United Kingdom, with another 1,378 registered being kept off the road as SORN.
+As of September 2022, 41 Peugeot 309 GTis remained on the roads in the United Kingdom, with another 313 registered being kept off the road as SORN.

 India

 India's Premier Automobiles Limited (PAL) began local assembly of the long mothballed 309 in 1995, only with five-door bodywork.
 Originally available only as a petrol-engined GL model powered by the TU3 engine, waitlisted buyers for the GL received the option to choose a diesel engine (GLD) instead, beginning in 1997.
 Rather than the XUD engines used in Europe, however, Indian-built 309 diesels received the much smaller 1527-cc TUD5 engine with 57 hp; an engine also used by Maruti Udyog.
 Labour and servicing issues were hindering the car in the marketplace, and after Premier formed a second joint venture with Fiat, Peugeot announced the end of their partnership with PAL in November 1997 with sales of the 309 continuing into 1998.